shinydarksky/udacicy-cloud-developer-project-5/README.md

 ~/.aws/config -->

 ### New feature:
+- I have some upgrade about FE and BE about pagination todo list.
 - Login by Auth0.
 - Keep user profile when reloading browser
 - Searching todo item